graphile/crystal/utils/website/graphile-config/plugin/middleware.md

 :::

-:::note The underlying procedure might be a no-op
+:::note The underlying action might be a no-op

-Some libraries may call middleware with no underlying action (aka no operation or "no-op"); typically this allows for middleware to be called at a "point in time" rather than _around_ a specific procedure.
+Some libraries may call middleware with no underlying action (aka no operation or "no-op"); typically this allows for middleware to be called at a "point in time" rather than _around_ a specific action.
 This has no effect on how you should write a middleware function for these actions.

 :::